amoro99/policies/README.md

+# Why is this forked?

+I think we can copy a lot of this stuff

 # Datica HIPAA Compliance Policies

 HIPAA compliance is complicated, but it doesn't have to be.
 Datica helps relieve the technical burden with our HIPAA-compliant cloud computing platform and solutions for healthcare.